Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 And it was a *thoughtful* knife, too.
 A chef’s knife with a werne-bone handle, made for human-sized hands with all the skill and care Vemik could muster.
 She recognized his mark stamped near the tang…and another, too.

-“The Singer…?”
+"The Singer…?"

-“Helped make the handle.
+"Helped make the handle.
 She loves you, too.
-Wanted to be here to see you away, but…”
+Wanted to be here to see you away, but…"

-“No, no. I know.
-She’s got a naming ritual.”
+"No, no. I know.
+She’s got a naming ritual."

-“And others.
+"And others.
 Now…we should go.
 Is a good finger to array and your trunks are big!
-No time for goodbye fuck,” he hooted with a mischievious grin and just a touch of sadness.
+No time for goodbye fuck," he hooted with a mischievious grin and just a touch of sadness.

 Tilly smiled.
-“You’re right…it’s time.”
+"You’re right…it’s time."

 She took one last look at the village before they set off.
 It wasn’t the same of course.
 It moved around with the herd, and this one had only been built in the spring.
 Still.
 It would be missed.